 Our Recommendation: DEFEND

-• A weapon of choice could be a sharp object, like scissors, or a blunt object, like a heavy trophy or bat.
+- A weapon of choice could be a blunt object, like a heavy trophy or bat, or a bladed object, like scissors.

 #4: Staff Training for Your Workplace, School or Place of Worship (Independent Decision Making in the Case of a Threat)

-• EMPOWER staff with the independence to initiate a Hold or Lock-down, or to call the police.
+- EMPOWER staff with the independence to initiate a Hold, Active Threat, or to call the police.

 We have experienced in many schools, for instance, that teachers are taught to call the front office or the principal first.
-We highly encourage trusting the judgment of the teacher or staff member to initiate a Lock-down.
+We highly encourage trusting the judgment of the teacher or staff member to initiate an Active Threat.

 #5: Frequent Training – [Practice, Practice, Practice]